FailAcademy/learning/adp-london/_lessons/week-07/02-more-on-tdd.md

 - Write code to make your tests pass

 What is the time complexity of your solution?
 Could it be better?

 ---

+## Lab Activity

+**Reflections on testing**

+Now that you've gain some experience with Test-Driven-Development in JavaScipt, and the general idea of what it means to test your code, read the following article: https://8thlight.com/blog/uncle-bob/2014/05/14/TheLittleMocker.html

+When you're finished, write your main takeaways from wht the author has written, and be sure to mention any new insights you may have gleaned from the article.

+When you're finished, we'll share our relections in a conversation, to conclude the Test-Drive_Development portion of the course.

+---